 St. John’s School provides excellent learning and recreational environments, including:

-St. John’s offers an inclusive environment for young people whose learning, social, emotional and/or communication difficulties are too complex for many mainstream educational settings to support.
+St. John’s offers an inclusive environment for young people with autism and other special needs, whose learning, social, emotional and/or communication difficulties are too complex for many mainstream educational settings to support.

 Many children and young people at St. John’s have complex diagnoses – their needs do not always fit into a single or simple diagnosis, and therefore all C&YP are assessed, and their programmes individually designed to meet their specific needs.